Skip to content

 1. This condition triggers the automation based on the number of days that have passed since the form was initially created and assigned to a client.
 This is useful for following up on forms regardless of any future appointment date.

-4. Client Status
+5. Client Status

 1. You can select multiple client statuses for the same automation.
 The status is pulled from the field on the client's profile.

-3. Turn the 'Active' switch to 'On' to activate your automation.
+7. Turn the 'Active' switch to 'On' to activate your automation.

-4. Once you have configured all your actions, click 'Save' to create the automation.
+8. Once you have configured all your actions, click 'Save' to create the automation.

 Your new Incomplete Forms automation is now active and will automatically send reminders with links to incomplete forms or create tasks for your team members linked to clients with outstanding forms based on the conditions you’ve set.
 This ensures you’re always prepared for upcoming appointments without the need for manual follow-ups.

-Sending All Automation Communication to Clients' Contacts
+Sending All Automation Communications to Clients' Contacts

 You can send automations communications, such as pre-appointment messages, follow-ups, invoices reminders, recalls and so on, directly to a client’s contact.